Davej66/dfg/README.md

  A header is above three equal sized columns with three rows.
 In column 1 is the text describing classes held at the gym with a sub-header.
 In columns 2 and three are images reflective of the text beside them.

 #### Schedule
 A header is above three columns and a single row.
 The first column (col-md-6) and the further two columns Col-md-3), The first column has the doenload link with the two other columns have the buttons for booking classes and member login.
 These features are to be implemented at a later point.
-Currently the buttons when actioned will take the user to the contact us page until these features have been created.
+Currently the buttons when actioned will take the user to the contact page using a link until these features have been created.

 #### Facilities
 A header is above two columns, in column one (col-md-8) and the column two Col-md-4).
 In column is the text detailing the gyms eqipment and facilities, with images supporting this text in column 2.